-Start the Penticton Self-Guided Art Tour
+Start the Best Penticton Self-Guided Art Tour

 Start the walk with a cup of coffee, or a meal made from local produce.
 The walls have a changing show with different artists featured each month.
 Feast your eyes and your senses too.
 The Bench Market

 2. The BeeLong Gallery + Studios